-What’s the difference between a retirement community and a long-term care facility?
+Before we get started, you might be wondering: What's the difference between a retirement community and a long-term care facility?

 Retirement communities are an ideal solution generally for healthy people ages 55 and up, but note these exceptions:

 At the same time, within a retirement community, seniors maintain varying degrees of autonomy.
 In some retirement communities, seniors are able to come and go as they please, as long as they respect quiet hours.
-For seniors who are just entering retirement age or still living an active life, this is an optimal setting for them.
+For older adults who are just entering retirement age or still living an active life, this is an optimal setting for them.
 It allows seniors the freedom to continue living life in a similar manner to how they lived prior to retirement.
-Now let’s look at some of the most common types of retirement communities.
+Now let's look at some of the most common types of retirement communities.

-Senior apartment are the most popular type of senior-specific housing.
+Senior apartments are the most popular type of senior-specific housing.
 Their common benefits are dining halls, social calendars and transportation.
 Some properties have additional shared amenities such as courtyards, swimming pools and optional housekeeping services.
 Get an overview with these questions and answers…

 2. How old are the residents?